Love and Spices:

 Put 1 cinnamon stick into the jar, 1 tablespoon of peppercorn and cover with bay leaves.

-Place a large piece of plastic wrap over the top of the jar to seal the jar tightly.
+Place a large piece of plastic wrap over the jar to seal it tightly.

-Make sure the lemons stay well covered with salt and lemon juice, as this will prevent bacteria from forming.
+Make sure the lemons stay well covered with salt and lemon juice to prevent bacteria from forming.

-Use a wooden spoon to avoid cross-contamination or impurities from your hands.
+Use a wooden spoon to avoid cross-contamination or the transfer of impurities from your hands.

 Shake the jar from time to time.